kosamad/SomScience/README.md

 ### Oppertunities Martix

-The fictional ideas were summarized in an opportunity matrix to identify the most important features of the website (phase 1 deployment) and identify what could be rolled out in the future (phase 2 deployment)
+The ideas summarising what the museum would contain were summarized in an opportunity matrix to identify the most important features of the website (phase 1 deployment) and identify what could be rolled out in the future (phase 2 deployment)

 |Opportunity                            |Importance|Viability|Score|
 |:-------------------------------------:|:--------:|:-------:|:---:|